-The box, 110, is used to generate the "m" effect connals.
+The box, 110, is used to generate the "m" effect control signals from the "r" detected remote control signals.
 If there are enough remote control signals available to the system, the "r" lines could be used directly as effect control signals.
-However, if there are limited remote control signals, 110 can be used to generate effects from the "r" remote control signals.
-For instance, the select state generator, 110, could simply count the number of times that a particular remote control signal, r1, is applied in a given amount of time and generate one of the effect control signals corresponding 50 to this count.
+However, if there are limited remote control signals, 110 can be used to generate additional signals to select the different available "m" effects from the "r" remote control signals.
+For instance, the select state generator, 110, could simply count the number of times that a particular remote control signal, r1, is applied in a given amount of time and generate one of the effect control signals corresponding to this count.
 If 110 receives five applications of r1, then the fifth effect control signal is activated.
-For our train control systems, where there may only be two DC remote control signals available, it's important to in-120, from the on-board state generator can be used to alter how the select generator interprets the "r" select signals.
+For our train control systems, where there may only be two DC remote control signals available, it's important to increase the number of effect control signals.
+The signal, 120, from the on-board state generator can be used to alter how the select generator interprets the "r" select signals.

-One of the nxm effects, 111, could be used to enable address and command storage, 119, to be activated.
-60 This allows unique addresses and commands to be received from some combination of the remote control lines r+q+k+p, 131, through combination logic block, 108, and stored in memory located in 119.
+One of the n×m effects, 111, could be used to enable address and command storage, 119, to be activated.
+This allows unique addresses and commands to be received from some combination of the remote control lines r+q+k+p, 131, through combination logic block, 108, and stored in memory located in 119.

-For stored commands, the output of 119 through 65 control signals 132, can control how some of the $n \times m$ effects are programmed to respond to the "n" operating state signals and the "q" effect operating signals, and the

-"m" effect control signals.
+For stored commands, the output of 119 through control signals 132, can control how some of the n×m effects are programmed to respond to the "n" operating state signals and the "q" effect operating signals, and the "m" effect control signals.
 In this way, the remote object can learn or be programmed by the user in any of a number of ways.

 Another of the n×m effects, 111, can be used to enable 119 to receive and store unique addresses from the incoming remote control lines.
-Thereafter, effect, 112 is used to enable 119 to receive address information from 131 and compare it to the previously stored addresses.
+Thereafter, effect 112 is used to enable 119 to receive address information from 131 and compare it 55 to the previously stored addresses.
 Depending on whether there is a match or not, 119 can, in turn, control how the m effect control signals, and q effect operating signals are interpreted by the combination logic block 108 through signals 132.
 In addition, 119, can through signal 117 and signal gating block, 118, control the incoming r+q+p+k remote control signals.
 The idea of programming separate address and commands for each locomotive is new to model railroading.

-The box 114 labeled "signal detector" is used to change the incoming remote control signals, For instance, it may detect an incoming fifty kilohertz signal and produce a five volt DC logic signal that can be used by C-MOS AND gates in the combination logic block 108.
+The box 114 labeled "signal detector" is used to change 65 the incoming remote control signals, k+p+r+q to signals that can be used by the system.
+For instance, it may detect an incoming fifty kilohertz signal and produce a five volt DC logic signal that can be used by C-MOS AND gates in the combination logic block 108.

-The manner in which the on-board state generator 104 changes state can be a function of internal programming 115, or to on-board sensors (i.e. light, temperature etc.) 106 or the state can be sequenced by the "p" 106 remote control signals or it may correspond exactly to the state of the remote object 100 or any combination of the above.
+The manner in which the on-board state generator 104 changes state can be a function of internal programming 115; to on-board sensors (ie light, temperature etc.) 106 or the state can be sequenced by the "p" 106 remote control signals or it may correspond exactly to the state of the remote object 100 or any combination of the above.